Jaseci-Labs/jaseci/jaseci_kit/README.md

 ## Entity
 ###  Entity Extraction (`ent_ext`)
-`ent_ext` module uses flair's api train and detect entity from context, can be used as zeroshot
+`ent_ext` module uses Flair named entity recognition architecture.
+Can either be used zero-shot or trained.

-* `train`: used to train the Bi-Encoder for custom input
+* `train`: used to train the Flair-based NER model
     * Input:
-        * `traindata`: (List(Dict)): a list dictionary containing contexts and list of entities in each context
+        * `traindata`: (List(Dict)): a list of dictionaries containing contexts and list of entities in each context
         ```
         [
             {
-                "context": "MINNETONKA , Minn .",
+                "context": "I used to live at London, UK",
                 "entities": [
                     {
-                                "entity_value": "MINNETONKA",
+                        "entity_value": "London",
                         "entity_type": "LOC",
-                                "start_index": 0,
+                        "start_index": 13,
-                                "end_index": 10
+                        "end_index": 18
                     },
                     {
                         "entity_value": "Minn",
                         "entity_type": "LOC",
-                                "start_index": 13,
+                        "start_index": 19,
-                                "end_index": 17
+                        "end_index": 20
                     }
                 ]
             }
         ]